 - 4. Supervision.
 The grantee must provide members with adequate supervision by qualified supervisors consistent with the approved application.
 The grantee must conduct an orientation for members, including training on what activities are prohibited during AmeriCorps service hours, and comply with any pre-service orientation or training required by CNCS.
 The grantee must ensure that it does not exceed the limitation on member service hours spent in education and training set forth in 45 CFR § 2520.50. - 5.
 Performance Reviews.
-The grantee must conduct and keep a record of at least a midterm and end-of-term written evaluation of each member's performance for Full and Half-Time members and an end-of-term written evaluation for less than Half-time members.
+The grantee must conduct and keep a record of at least a midterm and an end-of-term written evaluation of each member's performance for Full and Half-Time members and an end-of-term written evaluation for less than Half-time members.
 The end-of-term evaluation should address, at a minimum, the following factors: - a.
 Whether the member has completed the required number of hours; - b.
 Whether the member has satisfactorily completed assignments; and - c.
 Whether the member has met other performance criteria that were clearly communicated at the beginning of the term of service. - 6.
+Timekeeping.
+The grantee is required to ensure that time and attendance recordkeeping is conducted by the AmeriCorps member's supervisor.
+This time and attendance record is used to document member eligibility for in-service and post-service benefits.
+Time and attendance records must be signed and dated both by the member and his/her supervisor. - If a Professional Corps program wants to follow the timekeeping practices of its profession and certify that members have completed the minimum required hours, excluding sick and vacation days, it must get advance written approval from CNCS. - 7.
 Member Death or Injury.
 The grantee must immediately report any member deaths or serious injuries to the designated CNCS Program Officer.